Road to Indianapolis

 The Cannon Falls FFA recently took in the National FFA Convention in Indiana.

 The journey begins

 At 5:45 a.m. on October 25, 11 Cannon Falls FFA members and their advisor, Duane Pliscott, packed up their luggage and boarded a bus bound for Indianapolis, Indiana.
 They were traveling to the 95th annual National FFA convention, attended by over 65,000 people from all 50 states, Puerto Rico, and the Virgin Islands.
-While in Indianapolis, the students became more connected to FFA and agriculture by obtaining new agricultural experiences such as touring college campuses, farms, and the hub of one of the most popular equipment brands in America: John Deere.
+While in Indianapolis, the students connected with FFA and agriculture by obtaining new agricultural experiences such as touring college campuses, farms, and the hub of one of the most popular equipment brands in America: John Deere.

-The Cannon Falls FFA also traveled with chapters from Pine Island, Byron, Goodhue, and Zumbrota-Mazeppa.
+The Cannon Falls FFA also traveled with chapters from close-by towns Pine Island, Byron, Goodhue, and Zumbrota-Mazeppa.
 Over the course of the trip, the members bonded between chapters by talking on the bus, playing games, and attending activities in Indianapolis together.

 A few hours later, the group stopped again, but this time at the University of Illinois, where they split into two groups.
 One learned how to age deer by looking at jawbones, while the other toured their extensive greenhouses and learned about the university’s agriculture programs.
 From there, they moved on to the final leg of their trip: Indianapolis.

 The group arrived late in the evening and settled in for the busy days ahead.